Bonsai trees like regular trees need water to survive. Most of the beginners run into a problem of overwatering or underwatering the tree.

 Flowing water forces stale air out of the soil and draws in fresh oxygen as the water moves from the top to the bottom of the pot.
 Always water bonsai with fine rose to prevent damaging the delicate leaves or washing away compost in newly potted or repotted containers.

-While the best water for bonsai is rainwater or well water, tab water should work just fine.
-Many indoor bonsai, especially tropical ones, like to be mist because the air in the room can get very dry.
-Mist them with clean water using fine mist.
+While the best water for bonsai is rainwater or well water, tap water should work just fine.
+Many indoor bonsai, especially tropical ones, like to be misty because the air in the room can get very dry.
+Mist them with clean water using a fine mist.

 Watering bonsai while on vacation

 If there is no one to care for your bonsai while you are on vacation, consider finding a bonsai nursery that offers vacation care service.
 A lot of them have very reasonable prices.